Hilbert modules associated to parabolically induced representations of semisimple Lie groups: Different pictures

 \subsection{Open picture}

-The classical \textit{open} or \textit{noncompact} picture of $P$-series representations (see \cite{Knapp1}) presents the nice feature that it allows to realise all these representations on Hilbert spaces which do not depend on the representation $\sigma$ of $M$ in the inducing parameter.
-The main structural fact involved in this realisation is the following consequence of Bruhat decomposition of $G$ (proved for instance in \cite{KnappBeyond}):
+The classical so-called \textit{open} or \textit{noncompact} picture of $P$-series representations (see \cite{Knapp1}) allows to realise all these representations on Hilbert spaces which do not depend on the representation $\sigma$ of $M$ in the inducing parameter.
+The crucial observation is the following consequence of the Bruhat decomposition of $G$ (see for instance \cite{KnappBeyond}):

 \begin{proposition}[Open Bruhat cell] The set $\N MAN$ is open in $G$ and its complement has Haar measure $0$. \end{proposition}